 Medicine involves long-term commitment and dedication.
-Our degree, at the Kent and Medway Medical School, offers you diverse career opportunities and experience to practice medicine across primary care, acute care, community and mental health settings, as well as the major medical and surgical specialities.
+Our degree, at the Kent and Medway Medical School, offers you diverse career opportunities and experience to learn medicine across primary care, community and mental health settings, as well as the major medical and surgical specialities.*

 Our five-year medical degree, awarded jointly awarded with the University of Kent, leads to the qualification of Bachelor of Medicine, Bachelor of Surgery (BM BS)*.